-Dinnertime can be the busiest time of the day for active families.
-These easy french dip sandwiches take very little time to prepare and will have your family raving about them!
+Dinnertime can be the busiest time of the day for active families like mine.
+These easy french dip sandwiches takes very little time to prepare and will have your family raving about them!

 Top the meat with slices of your favorite cheese (I like Provolone for these sandwiches), and add the empty halves of the bread to the baking sheet.
 Place back under the broiler for a few minutes or until cheese is mostly melted and bread is nice and toasty.

-- 4 Bolillo Rolls (or similar French style rolls)
+- 4 Hoagie Rolls or similar French style rolls

 - 8 slices deli Provolone cheese